 We will have several quizzes throughout the semester to check for student understanding.
-Students will not have access to notes or other materials (except perhaps formulas) during the quizzes.
+Students will not have access to notes or other materials (except perhaps formulas that I provide) during the quizzes.
 Students should expect to have a quiz once every week.
 The quizzes will be short and will be timed.
 Some quizzes will be online, and some will be pencil and paper.

 We have four tests throughout the semester.
-This means we will have two tests during the first grading period of the semester, and two tests during the second grading period.
-With a small number of tests, and a large portion of the average coming from test grades, each test counts for a large percentage of a student's average.
+This means we will have two tests during the first grading period of each semester, and two tests during the second grading period.
+With a small number of tests, more material will be covered, and each test counts for a larger percentage of a student's average.
 Consequently, it is not uncommon for a student's average to change dramatically after a test.
-There is usually a period of three or four weeks between tests, and the tests cover a great deal of material.
+There is usually a period of three or four weeks between tests, so it is very common for a student's average not to change much for weeks at a time.
 Since each test covers a larger amount of material than a typical high school math test, students should plan to spend a good amount of time preparing for each test.

 Final Exams (Semester Exams)